A first in

 PBM uses non-ionizing light energy, in a non-thermal process, to affect the mitochondrial chromophore cytochrome c oxidase (COX).
 The NIR light triggers biochemical changes initiating a chain of intracellular chemical reactions.8 Nitric oxide (NO) is displaced from the mitochondria.
 NO is a mitochondrial waste product that is capable of binding to COX and displacing oxygen, especially in injured or hypoxic cells.9 NO is a powerful relaxer of both smooth and skeletal muscle, and it is also capable of reducing muscle pain and improving circulation to oxygen-deprived tissues.8,10,11 Additional benefits are believed to be secondary to activation of various transcription factors that result from mitochondrial stimulation as well as the modulation of reactive oxygen species.12 Unlike typical lasers that emit energy in cylindrical beams, the SoLá Pelvic Therapy Laser uses a proprietary fiber and spherical probe to emit energy as a diffuse orb.

 Using HIPAA-compliant methods, our near-infrared treatment system collects data on every treatment, every day, on every patient.
-We have already performed over 5,000 treatments and collected more patient-reported outcome data than we have been able to identify for any other single pelvic pain treatment.
+We collect patient-reported outcome data.
 This is data on every patient treated at every clinic in the U.S. We do not exclude anyone from our analyses.
-We are helping the majority of treated women.
-These women are seeing improvement in overall pain, pain with intercourse, sitting pain, standing pain, pain with urination, pain with BM, vulvar pain, and exercise-related pain.
 These analyses have been published in the peer reviewed medical literature summarized herein.

 - Lamvu G, Carrillo J, Ouyang C, Rapkin A. Chronic Pelvic Pain in Women: A Review.
 JAMA.
 2021;325(23):2381-2391.